ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/create.rst

       ...
     }

-For example, let's walk through the process of creating a Registry Key via API.
-Step one is use the `available Indicator types <#retrieve-available-indicator-types>`_ to identify the ``apiBranch``  and required values we need to create the Registry Key Indicator.
-To get this information, we will make the following request:
+For example, to create a Registry Key via API, you would first use the `available Indicator types <#retrieve-available-indicator-types>`_ to identify the ``apiBranch`` and required values needed to create the Registry Key Indicator.
+To get this information, make the following request:

 .. code::

     GET /v2/types/indicatorTypes

-From this, we find the entry for Registry Keys:
+From this, find the entry for Registry Keys:

 .. code:: json